freelawproject/free.law/content/pages/featured-cases/airport-cases.md

 If you would like to add a docket link or suggest another update to this page, please [contact us][c] or [submit a Pull Request on GitHub][pr].

 There appear to be many more cases than we have listed.
+Here are some suggestions for finding them in our RECAP Archive:

-[This search on our RECAP Archive][moar] turns up all cases with "Trump" in a party name that were filed on or after January 28, 2017.
-This is imperfect, but a start toward finding more cases.
+- [This search][moar] finds all cases with "Trump" in a party name that were filed on or after January 28, 2017.
+- [This search][moar2] finds all cases coded with Nature of Suit code 463 (Habeas Corpus - Alien Detainee) filed on or after January 28, 2017.

+These searches are imperfect and underinclusive, but they're a start toward finding more cases.

 ## Helpful Posts from the Web